20 Tips & Tricks for Stand-up Paddling Beginners

 2. Get the right paddle.
-The rule of thumb is that the paddle needs to be around 10 inches (25 cm) longer than you, for good grip and traction.
+The rule of thumb is that the paddle needs to be around 10 inches (25 cm) longer than you, for a good grip and traction.

 3. Get the right leash.
 Again, a good rule of thumb is that the leash needs to be either as long as or a bit shorte than your board.
-Remember to always use your leash, even if you’re an advanced SUP-er!
+Remember to always use your leash, even if you’re an advanced paddler!

 4. Start in calm waters.
 It may seem like a no-brainer bit of advice, but it needs to be said.
-Start in calm waters, take it slow and only start paddling once you’ve managed to find a good balance.
+Start in calm waters, take it slow, and only start paddling once you’ve managed to find a good balance.

 5. Don’t be afraid.
 You will fall, so you need to make peace with this piece of information.
 Don’t let that scare you!
 In the words of the immortal Batman’s Alfred Pennyworth: “Why do we fall sir?
 So that we can learn to pick ourselves up.”

 6. Learn to take a fall.
 Your instructor will most likely teach you how to take a fall, but if they don’t, go ahead and ask them to show you.
 The falling part is one of the most important parts of learning any type of watersport!
-Learning how to fall will help you avoid getting injured.
+Knowing how to fall will help you avoid getting injured.

 7. Don’t look at your feet.
 Have you ever taken dance lessons?
-It’s the same thing, you must not stare at your feet and look straight ahead in front of you.
+It’s the same thing – you must not stare at your feet and look straight ahead in front of you.
 Looking at your feet can cause you to lose your balance or even crash into someone else.

 8. Tackle the waves you know you can tackle.
 As a beginner, you may be eager to start riding the waves, but you may not be ready for that.
 Listen to your instructor and take it slowly!

 9. Wear a vest.
-If you’re an excellent swimmer, you can skip the vest, but otherwise, it’s recommended that you wear a vest.
+If you’re an excellent swimmer, you can skip the vest.
+But otherwise, it’s recommended that you wear a vest.